archignes/searchjunct/README.md

 ## Overview

-Searchjunct is a single-page application designed to facilitate multi-engine search selection and routing.
+Searchjunct is an application designed to facilitate multi-engine search selection and routing.
 This tool serves as a speculative or exploratory design prototype, providing a platform for wondering, particularly around user interaction with multiple search engines and finding & supporting better tools and practices.

 ## Features
 - **Multi-Engine Search Selection:** Enables queries through multiple search engines based on user selection.